Book censorship in the United States: History

 Boston became a hub of censorship due to the Watch and Ward Society starting with Robert Keable's Simon Called Peter in 1922.
 Despite books not being barred from transmission through the mail, Boston in the 1920s saw the censorship of the magazine The American Mercury, as well as novels such as Elmer Gantry, An American Tragedy, Lady Chatterley's Lover, and the published text of the play Strange Interlude.
 The rise of censorship in Boston led to books being advertised as "Banned in Boston" to promote sales throughout the rest of the United States.
 Eventually, the censorship aroused local opposition.
 An article in a 1929 issue of The Harvard Crimson stated: "it has become so tiresome to reproach Boston for their constant repression of creative work, that we are beginning to surrender in despair."
 The end of the censorship started in the 1920s when bookstores started to advocate for people's right to read.
-Finally, in 1933 in Boston, Judge John M. Woosley overturned a federal ban of James Joyce's Ulysses, ruling that although the deposition of sex should be allowed in "serious literature".
+Finally, in 1933 in Boston, Judge John M. Woosley overturned a federal ban of James Joyce's Ulysses, ruling that the deposition of sex should be allowed in "serious literature".
 This remained an important distinction for the Comstock Law until 1957 in the court case of Roth v.
 United States, when the definition became books that were "utterly without redeeming social importance".
 The power of the Watch and Ward Society was slowly transferred to the municipal authorities that better reflected the demographics of Boston that were "more closely linked to the majority leadership of Boston".

 After the wave of censorship, Des Moines Public Library director Forrest Spaulding drafted the Library Bill of Rights in 1938 in order to speak out against "growing intolerance, suppression of free speech and censorship affecting the rights of minorities and individuals".
 This was revised and adopted by the American Library Association just a year later and has expanded to include application to "book banning, gender and race discrimination and exhibit spaces".
 This idea was expanded upon in 1953 by a group of professionals who defined the "responsibilities of publishers and librarians to protect Americans’ freedom to read", which has become a known proclamation: "The freedom to read is essential to our democracy".